drewboswell/converge/README.md

 def run(self, data, conf, **kwargs):
     """
     Args:
-        data (dict): The data object that is passes and returned from all class runs conf (dict): Dictionary of all configurations found in converge.yaml (directories, logging etc) kwargs (object): magical python variable variable variables.
+        data (object): The data object that is passes and returned from all class runs conf (dict): Dictionary of all configurations found in converge.yaml (directories, logging etc) kwargs (object): magical python variable variable variables.